alexdmoss/ci-tools/README.md

 # ci-tools

-Docker container with useful tools for running CI jobs
+A Docker container with what I consider useful tools for running my CI jobs!